tslater2006/CheatASM/README.md

 Cheat ASM allows for you to define mutable variables as well as constant variables.
 During assembly constant variables will have their literal value substituted, while mutable variables will be assigned a register number.
 The assigned register number if effectively reserved for use and the assembler will error in the event of an explicit use of a register number that is assigned to a variable.

+Variables can be of the following types: `.u8, .s8,.u16, .s16, .u32, .s32, .u64, .s64, .f32, .f64` where `u` is unsigned, `s` is signed, and `f` is floating point.
+The number represents the bit width of the value.

 Here is a concrete example of how to use variables with CheatASM:

 Note: current issue with mutable variables, while the syntax allows you to provide an initial value, the cheats are not assembled with init logic, this is in progress.